17 Hydrogen Peroxide Uses You Never Knew About

 Disinfect toothbrushes and dental appliances

-Dental hygiene is one of the most effective uses for hydrogen peroxide.
-Though toothbrushes should be replaced every three months or after you have a cold—not doing so is one of the top tooth-brushing mistakes—you may not always have time to run to the drugstore to buy a new one.
+Dental hygiene is one of the most effective hydrogen peroxide uses.
+Though toothbrushes should be replaced every three months or after you have a cold you may not always have time to run to the drugstore to buy a new one.
 In the meantime, soak your toothbrush in hydrogen peroxide to kill the germs.
 It works for retainers and mouth guards, too.

 Clean your fruit and veggies